 We outsource the majority of our manufacturing to both domestic and international suppliers.
-Some Westell segment products like TMAs, DAS interface panels, power distribution panels, Ethernet, and cabinet integration undergo final top-level assembly and testing at our Aurora, Illinois facility; certain Kentrox segment products undergo final top-level assembly and testing in Dublin, Ohio; and most CSI segment products undergo final top-level assembly and testing in Manchester, New Hampshire.
+Some CSG segment products such as TMAs, power distribution panels, and cabinet integration undergo final top-level assembly and testing at our Aurora, Illinois facility; and most IBW segment products undergo final top-level assembly and testing in Manchester, New Hampshire.